 Side effects of radiation therapy

 The side effects you have will vary depending on the dose of radiation and the length of the treatment.
 Many will be short-term side effects that occur during treatment or within a few weeks of finishing.
+Side effects can take several weeks to get better.

 Some side effects may continue for longer.
 Other side effects from radiation therapy may not show up until many months or years after treatment.
 These are called late effects.